stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ![setup with ip addresses](images/setup-withip.png)

-You might be wondering why a bridge is added by `ip link` command, which is normally used to manage network interfaces.
-It turns out that a virtual bridge is a bridge + an interface.
+You might be wondering what is a bridge and why a bridge is added by `ip link` command, which is normally used to manage network interfaces.
+The word "bridge" is just a synonym for switch, and a virtual bridge is a bridge + an interface.
 The setup above is equivalent to the following physical network setup.

 ![physical setup](images/setup-physical.png)

 The name `bridge0` appears twice: It's not only the name of the bridge connecting `red`, `blue` and the host machine together, but also the name of the interface the is connect to the bridge on the host machine.
 In other words, it's a bridge from the perspective of the network namespaces, but it's an interface from the perspective of the host machine.
 When we add an IP address to `bridge0` using `ip addr add 192.168.15.1/24 dev bridge0`, we are actually adding an IP address to the interface.
 It's crucial to understand the "double roles" of a virtual bridge.

+In [Home network configuration](/p/route-tables-explained/#home-network-configuration) I said that a typical home router has a switch built-in.
+Actually the switch is usually a virtual bridge managed by software instead of a physical switch.

 ## Access the Internet from a network namespace